slackhq/foundry/docs/platforms/gradle/architecture.md

 ## AGP Handlers

-SGP is designed to work with multiple versions of AGP at a time, albeit only for forward compatibility and testing reasons.
-Generally SGP will only be tested against the latest stable version of AGP.
-To support multiple beta/canary versions of upcoming AGP versions, SGP has an API called `AgpHandler`, which is intended to be an AGP-agnostic common interface for configuring AGP projects across breaking API (source or binary) changes.
+Foundry is designed to work with multiple versions of AGP at a time, albeit only for forward compatibility and testing reasons.
+Generally Foundry will only be tested against the latest stable version of AGP.
+To support multiple beta/canary versions of upcoming AGP versions, Foundry has an API called `AgpHandler`, which is intended to be an AGP-agnostic common interface for configuring AGP projects across breaking API (source or binary) changes.
 When a new such change is introduced, we create an `AgpHandler{version}` artifact and implementation with that AGP version as its minimum.
-At runtime, SGP loads the relevant `AgpHandler` instance for the AGP version it is running against and relevant APIs use this instance via `FoundryTools` to interact with them in a version-agnostic way.
+At runtime, Foundry loads the relevant `AgpHandler` instance for the AGP version it is running against and relevant APIs use this instance via `FoundryTools` to interact with them in a version-agnostic way.
 These aren't always needed so there may be times when there are no implementations needed for the current suite of AGP versions.

 An example handler for AGP 8.0 looks like this.